igoose1/postlinkbot/README.md

 # Simple Telegram bot to get link of post or message

-Telegram makes possible to use share links to show message from public channel or chat.
-What Telegram did bad is its clients (e.g. official Telegram for Android) don't have this function.
+Telegram makes possible to share links to redirect to the message from public channel or chat.
+What Telegram did bad is some its clients (e.g. official Telegram for Android) don't have this function.

 This simple bot written in Python was created with the function to overcome the lack.
-It requires Python3.7 (sorry for using f'' but it's awesome) and python-telegram-bot library.
+It requires Python3.7 (sorry for using `f'{foo}'` but it's awesome) and python-telegram-bot library.
 It has less than 60 lines (still a lot) of clear Python code and I hope it will remain so.

 Bot answers on /start command and on any forwarded message.
 If forwarded message can be used to generate the link bot would answer with that link.

 ## Launching

-Be sure you have `python3.7` and python-telegram-bot (v.
+Be sure you have `python3.7` and `python-telegram-bot` (v.
 12)

 ```
 python -m pip install requirements.txt